clearlinux/clear-linux-documentation/source/bulk_provisioning.rst

 to customize the install and cloud-init files provide a way to customize the instance of the install.

-The following diagram depics the flow of information between a PXE server and a PXE client that needs to be set up to perform a bulk provision.
+Figure 1 depics the flow of information between a PXE server and a PXE client that needs to be set up to perform a bulk provision.

 .. figure:: _static/images/bulk-provision-flow.png
    :alt: Bulk provision information flow